Key financial terms

 - Overdrawn account - a credit account that has exceeded its credit limit or a bank account that has had more than the remaining balance withdrawn.

 - Overheads - the fixed costs associated with operating a business such as rent, marketing, utilities and administrative costs.
 See also Fixed costs.

-- Personal Property Security Register (PPSR) - the PPSR replaces a number of registers of security interests and provides a single national noticeboard of security interests in personal property.
+- Personal Property Security Register (PPSR) - the PPSR replaces a number of registers of security interests.
+It provides a single national noticeboard of security interests in personal property.